 Whether you are a software company, manufacturing business, or design firm, your project managers will probably face the common challenge of estimating project scope in terms of costs, schedule, efforts, and risk.
 Ultimately, before starting a project, you must decide if it is feasible given your company’s budget.

-Therefore, the project manager always defines a rough estimate (ROM) that matches its name.
+Therefore, the project manager continually defines a rough estimate (ROM) that matches its name.
 This estimate provides a rough estimate or order of magnitude for the project.
 In other words, it lets you know if the project will cost $25,000 or $250,000.
 It also helps define whether the project will last three weeks, three months, or three years.

 Rough Order of Magnitude